top of page

 sixmountains.jpg

-Fraudster fined $150,000 donates to campaign of two pro-development candidates in North Cowichan
+Duncan man fined $150,000 for securities fraud donated to two pro-development candidates in North Cowichan

-A fraudster who received a $150,000 fine and 25-year ban from the BC Securities Commission made substantial donations to the election campaigns of two pro-development candidates in the 2022 municipal election in North Cowichan.
+A Duncan man fined $150,000 and banned 25 years by the BC Securities Commission made substantial donations to the election campaigns of two pro-development candidates in the 2022 municipal election in North Cowichan, according to data posted by Elections BC.

-Michael Ruge financially supported the campaigns of John Koury and Tek Manhas despite the fact he still hasn’t paid his $150,000 fine — almost 18 years after it was issued.
+Michael Ernst Ruge supported the campaigns of John Koury and Tek Manhas despite the fact he still hasn’t paid his $150,000 fine — 18 years after it was issued.

 A review of Elections BC data shows that Michael and Elly Ruge together donated $1,250 to Koury.